Malvi language

+Malvi or Malwi (माळवी भाषा) is an Indo-Aryan language spoken primarily in the Malwa region of India, particularly in Madhya Pradesh and parts of Rajasthan.
+It is a dialect of the Rajasthani language.
+About 75% of the Malvi population can converse in Hindi, which is the official language of Madhya Pradesh.
+The literacy rate in Hindi is approximately 40% among Malvi speakers.
+Many unpublished works of Malvi literature have been created over the years, with limited mainstream recognition.

 Writing system

 In India, Malvi is written in the Devanagari script, an abugida which is written from left to right.
 Earlier, the Mahajani script, or Modiya, was used to write Rajasthani.
-The script is also called as Maru Gurjari in a few records.
+The script is also called Maru Gurjari in a few records.

-The dialects of Malvi are as follows: